Zoli1212/Vscode-C-Cpp-Config/README.md

 ## How to use

-Just run the command 'generateConfig' in VSCode's command palette.
+Just run the command 'Generate C Config Files' or 'Generate C++ Config Files' in VSCode's command palette.

 ## Important Notes

-The generated tasks won't work whenever there are whitespaces or non-extended ASCII characters in the filepaths.
+The generated tasks won't work whenever there are whitespaces or non-ASCII characters in the file paths and directory names.

 ## Release Notes